AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 could occur, for example, when an access value still points to an object :ada:`X` that has gone out of scope.

-Note, however, that the accessibility rules of the Ada language prevent that such situations ever happen!
-In fact, whenever possible, the compiler applies those rules to detect potential dangling references.
-Of course, when such an accessibility rule is violated, the compilation fails.
+As mentioned in the previous section, the accessibility rules of the Ada language prevent that such situations ever happen!
+In fact, whenever possible, the compiler applies those rules to detect potential dangling references at compile time.
+When this detection isn't possible at compile time, the compiler introduces an :ref:`accessibility check <Adv_Ada_Accessibility_Check>`.
+If this check fails at runtime, it raises a :ada:`Program_Error` exception |mdash|

-When the compiler cannot detect dangling references, it'll introduce an :ref:`accessibility check <Adv_Ada_Accessibility_Check>`.
-If this check fails at runtime, it raises a :ada:`Program_Error` exception |mdash| thereby preventing that a dangling reference gets used.
+thereby preventing that a dangling reference gets used.

 Let's see an example of how dangling references could occur: